 Seem like everyone else is better, fitter and healthier than you?
 Like you’ll never be that ‘fit person’?
-If so, we’ve got some surprising news for you.
-Plus 7 steps to feeling more “OK” with you.
+If so, we’ve got some surprising news.
+Plus 7 steps to define and reach your goals — and finally feel more “OK” with you.

-Fifteen years ago, thousands of male clients came to trainers with one burning wish: Make me look like Brad Pitt in Fight Club.
+Fifteen years ago, thousands of men came to trainers with one burning wish: Make me look like Brad Pitt in Fight Club.

 Who could forget Pitt’s lean, sinewy, anti-establishment Tyler Durden, all abs and dirt and knuckles and free spirit?